paolofinelli/MasterTheses/README.md

   development of an optical potential for nucleus-nucleus scattering

-2) Faddeev equations (in collaboration with M. Vorabbi, BNL): study of alpha-alpha systems within a few-boy approximation
+2) Faddeev equations (in collaboration with M. Vorabbi, BNL): study of alpha-alpha systems within a few-boy approximation, ground state and excited states of alpha cluster systems

 3) Inverse Kohn Sham
   mean field approaches for finite nuclei with microscopic "ab-initio" potentials